adamduncan/eleventy-plugin-i18n/README.md

 };
 ```

 You might choose to break translations out into their own individual `en-GB.js` and `es-ES.js` data files, then import and merge them into a single `translations` object for the plugin.
 As long as our `translation` schema is the same when you're done, we're good to go!
-(See: API `key`)
+(See: [API: `key`](https://github.com/adamduncan/eleventy-plugin-i18n#key))

 #### `fallbackLocale`

-Type: 'String' | Default: ‌`en`
+Type: `String` | Default: ‌`en`

 If a matching translation for a given dictionary item can't be found, the `i18n` filter will try to find a fallback from this language in its place.

-:eyes: `eleventy-plugin-i18n` will warn you in the Node console when the intended or fallback value can't be found for a given language based on your `translations`.
+:eyes: `eleventy-plugin-i18n` will warn you in the Node console when the intended or fallback values can't be found for a given language based on your `translations`.

 ## Usage

-Once configured, the `i18n` [Universal filter](https://www.11ty.dev/docs/filters/#universal-filters) is available throughout Nunjucks, Handlebars, Liquid and JavaScript templates and includes.
+Once configured, the `i18n` [Universal filter](https://www.11ty.dev/docs/filters/#universal-filters) is available throughout Nunjucks, Handlebars, Liquid, and JavaScript templates and includes.
 E.g. To return the translation for our `hello` key in Nunjucks or Liquid syntax:

 ```njk
 {{ 'hello' | i18n }}
 ```

 Whether used in a page, layout or include, the filter will automatically determine the correct translation to use based on its site's language.
-No need to pass `locale` around everywhere!
+No need to pass `locale` everywhere it's used!

 ## API